pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-robust-with-outlier-detection.myst.md

     sigma_y_out = pm.HalfNormal("sigma_y_out", sigma=10, testval=pm.floatX(1.0))

     # create in/outlier distributions to get a logp evaluated on the observed y
-    # this is not strictly a pymc3 likelihood, but behaves like one when we
+    # this is not strictly a pymc likelihood, but behaves like one when we
     # evaluate it within a Potential (which is minimised)
     inlier_logp = pm.Normal.dist(mu=y_est_in, sigma=tsv_sigma_y).logp(tsv_y)